Quantitative uniform propagation of chaos for Maxwell molecules: Introduction and main results

 \begin{defi} We say that a collection $(f_t)_{t\geq 0} \in C([0,\infty),\P_2(\RR^3))$ is a \emph{weak solution} for \eqref{eq:B} if it preserves momentum and energy (that is, $\int v f_t(dv) = \int v f_0(dv)$ and $\int |v|^2 f_t(dv) = \int |v|^2 f_0(dv)$ for all $t \geq 0$), and if for all bounded Lipschitz function $\Phi : \RR^3 \to \RR$ and for all $t\geq 0$,

 \end{defi}

 The next statement provides the main analytical properties of equation \eqref{eq:B} that we shall need.
-The proof of well posedness can be found for instance in \cite{toscani-villani1999} and \cite{villani2002}, whereas the proof of the existence of a density can be found in \cite{fournier2015}.
+The proof of well-posedness can be found for instance in \cite{toscani-villani1999} and \cite{villani2002}, whereas the proof of the existence of a density can be found in \cite{fournier2015}.

 \begin{thm} Assume \eqref{eq:nu} and \eqref{eq:p0}.
 Then, there exists a unique weak solution $(f_t)_{t\geq 0} \in C([0,\infty),\P_2(\RR^3))$ of \eqref{eq:B}, which satisfies $\sup_t \int_{\RR^3} |v|^{p_0} f_t(dv) < \infty$.
 Moreover, if $f_0$ is not a Dirac mass, then $f_t$ has a density as soon as $t>0$. \end{thm}